splunk/observability-workshop/content/en/s4r/3-initial-tour/6-infrastructure-home/1-infrastructure-overview.md

 ![Infrastructure Overview](../images/infrastructure-overview.png)

-{{% notice title="The Optional Exercise" style="info" %}}
+{{% notice title="Optional Exercise" style="info" %}}

-The main focus of this workshop is to get you good overview of full product set.
-To make sure all major components are touched we have added an optional exercise that makes use of  Splunk's Kubernetes Navigator  to show you the use of  the  Splunk Infrastructure Navigators.
-It can be skipped in case of time constrains.
+The main focus of this workshop is to give a good overview of the full product set.
+To make sure all major components are touched we have added an optional exercise that makes use of the Kubernetes Navigator.
+It can be skipped in case of time constraints.

 {{% /notice %}}